Cysharp/MasterMemory/README.md

   -c, -addImmutableConstructor <Boolean>    Add immutable constructor to MemoryTable class.
 (Default: False) -t, -returnNullIfKeyNotFound <Boolean>    Return null if key not found on unique find method.
 (Default: False)
 ```

-`.NET Core Global/Local Tools` can install from NuGet, it is same as Standalone Cli Tool.

-`dotnet tool install --global MasterMemory.Generator`

 After install, you can call by `dotnet mmgen` command.
 This is useful to use in CI.
 Here is the sample of CircleCI config.